litentry/litentry-docs/src/registrar/registrar.md

 If everything has been verified successfully, you would see your account verification status has been marked as "reasonable" with a green tick icon on the account.
 And congratulations!
 Your identity should now show as a green "verified" checkmark on Polkadot-JS Apps.

 ## Registrar Fee
 It is important to notice that no KSM are sent to the registrar at any time.
 You should NOT send or transfer funds.
-When calling the requestJudgement, the registrar fee will be locked and put aside. it will be transferred to the registrar only once it finishes its job.
+When calling the requestJudgement, the registrar fee will be locked and put aside.
+It will be transferred to the registrar only after the registrar finishes the judgment job.
 After all, we are using a trustless system.
 The judgement fee of Litentry Registrar is 0.04KSM.

 ### Reference
 1. https://wiki.polkadot.network/docs/en/learn-identity#kusama-registrars